arvindag/Misc-Docs/databasesTips.md

 http://kubernetes.io/docs/getting-started-guides/aws/ is good start for kubernetes on AWS

 #### Docker
-https://prakhar.me/docker-curriculum/ is a good starting document for docker and same examples using AWS and docker. https://blog.talpor.com/2015/01/docker-beginners-tutorial/ is also not bad.
+https://prakhar.me/docker-curriculum/ is a good starting document for docker and some examples using AWS and docker. https://blog.talpor.com/2015/01/docker-beginners-tutorial/ is also not bad.